 What are motorcycle accidents?

 They’re incidents where motorcycles are involved in crashes on the road with another vehicle.
-A number of injuries often occur as the result, some of the most common being:
+A number of injuries often occur as a result, some of the most common being:

 - Whiplash, coming from a sudden jolt